Tinnitus with Headache

 Researchers will be able to identify whether migraine medications may treat tinnitus and, if so, which ones do so most efficiently, with the help of larger-scale trials.

-What else might cause tinnitus?in relation to tinnitus with headache-
+What else might cause tinnitus?-in relation to tinnitus with headache-

 Nearly everyone experiences tinnitus at some point, but for some people, it persists forever.
-There are several potential causes for this, like

 Noise trauma: A person who works or lives in a noisy environment may experience hearing loss within a certain range.
 If people develop tinnitus, they might hear sounds in that frequency range.
 For example, people who work close to noisy machines may experience ringing at the same pitch.